fsvreddit/hive-protect/README.md

 # Hive Protector

-A Reddit app that can be used to ban, report or remove content from users of "undesirable" subreddits from participating in another.
-Originally inspired by SafestBot.
+A Reddit app that can be used to report or remove content from users of "undesirable" subreddits, NSFW subreddits or with social links with specified domains from participating in another.

 **Warning**: Use of this app to take action against users of subreddits on the basis of identity or vulnerability may be a breach of Reddit's [Mod Code of Conduct](https://support.reddithelp.com/hc/en-us/articles/27031206843156-Moderator-Code-of-Conduct-Rule-1-Create-Facilitate-and-Maintain-a-Stable-Community).
-Please be mindful of these rules and ensure that any ban messages or comment/post replies are civil and compliant with these policies.
+Please be mindful of these rules and ensure that any comment/post replies are civil and compliant with these policies.

 ### Detection Options

 **List of Subreddits**: A comma-separated list of subreddits to ban users from e.g. FreeKarma4U, FreeKarmaForAll.
 Not case sensitive.

+**Action users with history in NSFW subreddits**: Whether to take action against users of NSFW subreddits.
+Useful if you have tightly SFW spaces such as those aimed at younger users.

 **List of Domains**: A comma-separated list of domains to watch for e.g. onlyfans.com, fansly.com.
 Don't include "www.".
 Wildcard support is also acceptable e.g. *.substack.com.

 **Content type to act on**: You can choose whether to check user content when they submit posts, comments or both.
-You can also check a user's social links.
+You can also check a user's social links and bio text for domains.

 **Thresholds**: You can specify a combined posts and comments threshold, a posts threshold and comments threshold separately.
 Zero means that the threshold will not be checked.
 At least one threshold should have a value or the Social Links option should be on for the app to have any effect.

 **Number of days to monitor**: The app will only check a user's history back this many days.
-This can be used so that a user's old history is not held against them, or to ban only prolific users of "bad" subreddits.
+This can be used so that a user's old history is not held against them, or to ban only prolific users of NSFW subreddits.

-You can also choose to exempt Approved Users, specific users based on username and users based on specific flairs
+You can also choose to exempt Approved Users, specific users based on username and users based on specific flairs, or users with low karma in NSFW subreddits.

-### Ban options
+### Action options

-Banning users is optional, you can choose to remove, report, reply or send modmail instead.
-Please consider informing users in the ban message which subreddits or domains that they were detected in, and I recommend having a transparent appeal process in place.

-The application supports three main modes of handling users who have previously been banned by the app.

-If you set this to "Never" (the default), the user will never be banned a second time.
-"Always re-ban" is self-explanatory, and "Ban if new content since previous ban" will only take into account posts or comments in the "bad" subreddits made after their bot ban.

-### Other actions

-You can choose to make a report on the user, remove their post/comment, reply to the user or notify sub moderators silently via Modmail.
+You can choose to do any of the following:

+* Remove content
+* Report content
+* Reply to content
+* Send modmail immediately
+* Send a daily summary to modmail of all users detected
+* Alert via a Discord or Slack webhook
+* Add mod note (native or Toolbox)

+Ban functionality was removed in version 2.0 due to changes in Admin policies on ban bots.
+Accounts can still be banned manually after reviewing them individually.

 ## Operation notes

-The app will only check a user once every 24 hours to avoid flooding the API with requests, it caches the results of the previous check.
+The app will only check a user's history once every 24 hours to avoid flooding the API with requests, it caches the results of the previous check.
 If a user is over the action threshold the cache duration is reduced to one hour.

-However, if a user is unbanned, previously cached results are cleared because an unban may be as a result of a user cleaning up their profile, so it may need to be checked again.

-The app will never ban a user based on content in the subreddit the app is installed in - you cannot use this as a "ban anyone who posts or comments" bot.
+The app will never action a user based on content in the subreddit the app is installed in.

 Hive Protector only looks back at a user's most recent 100 posts/comments, so detection will not be possible on older content.

 ## Example use cases

-* Banning users who have participated in free karma subreddits
+* Identifying users who have participated in free karma subreddits
-* Banning or reporting users from R4R subreddits who have posted in Onlyfans promo subs, or have posted Onlyfans/Fansly links anywhere on Reddit, or have an Onlyfans "social link" on their bio
+* Identifying users with OnlyFans or similar links who may be using SFW subreddits (or non-promotional NSFW subreddits) to promote indirectly
-* Banning or reporting users of fetish subreddits in SFW subreddits discussing the same topic (e.g. a women's hair styling subreddit might not welcome users with a hair fetish)
+* Identifying users of fetish subreddits in SFW subreddits discussing the same topic (e.g. a women's hair styling subreddit might not welcome users with a hair fetish)
+* Identifying users with participation in NSFW subreddits posting in SFW safe spaces, especially teen subreddits or subreddits for hair and beauty
 * Adding a sticky comment on a post in NSFW subreddits warning users about the user's post history in OF promotion subs/sharing OF links elsewhere
 * Removing posts in a NSFW subreddit from users with participation history in teen-focussed subreddits or vice-versa